Master Apartments: Financial problems

 Horch, who had remained a devoted follower of the Roeriches since his acceptance of their spiritual quest as his own in 1923, started to fall out with them, for unclear reasons.
 The Roeriches maintained that Horch's motives were base: through guile and deception, they said, he had taken control of the Master Building, closed the cultural institutions it contained, and severed them and their associates from everything connected with the building and its contents.
 Horch countered that the Roeriches had improperly attempted to countermand his decisions as building owner and director of the cultural organizations it contained.
 He said they had shown bad faith when they asserted that they alone could receive and interpret the commands of the supreme being whom they all worshiped.

 On June 8, 1935, he wrote Helena Roerich to say he feared that the Roeriches had lost confidence in himself and his wife Nettie.
 Then, on July 13, 1935, Nettie wrote Helena of her and Horch's "fourteen years of complete devotion in heart and in deed" and of their enduring "loyalty and selfless sacrifice" over that period.
 She reaffirmed their "flaming devotion" which they continued to hold in their hearts.
 And she said the Roeriches' attempt to exert unilateral control over their affairs had caused them to "contemplate, review and think of matters in a new light."
 These letters explain actions that Horch took on June 5, 1936, to sever relations between the Institute and the other cultural organizations housed at the Master Building and discharge all their employees.
 The employees who occupied rent-free apartments were told to vacate immediately.

 In February 1936, the Roeriches and their associates attempted to obtain an injunction to prevent these actions.
 When the attempt failed, they sued Horch to regain what they believed to be their rightful authority to participate in the operation of the building and its component organizations.
-This case was settled on February 9, 1938, in favor of Horch.
+The latter case was settled on February 9, 1938, in favor of Horch.
 George Frankenthaler, the referee who decided the case, found that the Roeriches never possessed the authority they claimed.
 Horch alone administered the corporation that had the building constructed, ran the organizations that it housed, and obtained all the needed financing.
 In addition, he donated more than a million dollars of his own money, while the Roeriches and their associates had contributed no funds at all.
 Regarding allegations of deception, he found Horch to be the more creditable witness.
-(Note: George Frankenthaler (1886-1968) was a justice of the Supreme Court of New York State.
+(Note: George Frankenthaler (1886–1968) was a justice of the Supreme Court of New York State.
 He was the brother of justice Alfred Frankenthaler of the same court (and thus uncle of the abstract expressionist painter Helen Frankenthaler.)